Borquaye/regions-countries/README.md

 # RegionsCountries

-This project allows you to retrieve some details of target country.
+This project allows you to retrieve some details of a target country.

 Countries are filtered based on region.
-Using the controls at the top, you can select a region which will then enable you to choose a country from that region.
+Using the controls at the top, you can select a region, which will then enable you to choose a country from that region.
 Once you select a country, its details will be displayed in a table.

 ![Example](src/assets/example.png)